putalo/IBM-Project/README.md

 Methodology: multinomial logistic regression and chi-squared test for independence.

-For the ease of viewing, please visit this website as it display my project more properly: https://nbviewer.jupyter.org/github/putalo/IBM-project/blob/master/Capstone%20Project.ipynb
+For the ease of viewing, please visit this website as it displays my project more properly: https://nbviewer.jupyter.org/github/putalo/IBM-project/blob/master/Capstone%20Project.ipynb